CaioMGT/portfolio/README.md

-# My personal website
+# Website!

-This is the git repository for my website, that is deployed using Github Pages
+This is the git repository for my website, made using SolidJS, TailwindCSS and Motion One for Solid, now new and improved!
-The production branch is main, please don't target experimental code towards that branch.

----

-## Goals

-- Make portfolio
-- Have fun
+Credits: me, the people that made the libraries i use